 This document provides helpful tips to view the initial set of hardware drop counters on a Nexus 5000 switch.
-This document is primarily for engineers who need immediate assistance to troubleshoot connectivity and/or performance problems on a Nexus 5000 switch.
+This document is primarily for engineers who need immediate assistance in order to troubleshoot connectivity and/or performance problems on a Nexus 5000 switch.

 Identify Packet Drops